top of page

 After this shot, it would cut to the ring float falling in the clouds.
 The movement would be very airy and dream like.
 I envision the ring moving in a circular motion at one point while it falls.

-Along with the clouds, I like the idea of the ring having a soft wispy trail, like some of the reference images picture above.
+Along with the clouds, I like the idea of the ring having a soft wispy trail, like some of the reference images pictured above.
 This would push the aesthetic and the idea of the oxygen monitoring.

 1/13/26